On rigidity and convergence of circle patterns: Introduction

 Our first question in this article concerns a discrete analogue of Liouville's theorem in complex analysis, that is ``Any bounded entire function is constant''.
 To this end, we investigate infinite circle patterns whose corresponding kite patterns fill the whole complex plane $\C$ or the unit disc $\D$.
 Obviously, the underlying b-quad-graph is also infinite.
 We always assume that these infinite circle patterns are {\em locally finite} in $\C$ or $\D$, that is, for every compact subset of $\C$ or $\D$, respectively, there are only finitely many kites of the corresponding kite pattern which intersect this set.

 For such infinite circle patterns, rigidity of these configurations is a natural question.
 In particular, given two infinite locally finite embedded circle patterns ${\mathscr C}$ and $\widetilde{\mathscr C}$ with the same combinatorics and the same intersection angles, they should be related by an Euclidean similarity in $\C$ or a hyperbolic isometry in $\D$, respectively.
-Rigidity for infinite embedded locally finite circle patterns in $\C$ or in the unit disc $\D$ has been proven by He in~\cite{He99} for orthogonal circle patterns, that is $\alpha\equiv\pi/2$.
-Furthermore, He's result holds for Thurston-type circle patterns with intersection angles in $[\pi/2,\pi]$, that is patterns where circles correspond to vertices of a triangulation and for each edge the two corresponding circles intersect (with special condition for the case $\alpha(f)=\pi/2$).
-Adapting ideas of He's proof we show that rigidity holds for locally finite circle patterns in $\D$ without restrictions on intersection angles.
+In~\cite{He99}, He proved rigidity for infinite embedded locally finite Thurston-type circle patterns with exterior intersection angles in $[\pi/2,\pi]$.
+These are patterns where circles correspond to vertices of a triangulation and for each edge the two corresponding circles intersect with given exterior intersection angles (with an additional condition for the case $\alpha(f)=\pi/2$).
+Note that Thurston-type circle patterns are in general not circle patterns with respect to our definition used in this paper, but some special classes of circle patterns are included.
+In particular, He's result holds for orthogonal circle patterns, that is circle patterns as defined above with $\alpha\equiv\pi/2$.
+Adapting ideas of He's proof, we show that rigidity holds for locally finite circle patterns in $\D$ without restrictions on intersection angles.